theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

   3. to make a backup of the current installation / extractions / settings etc before you install the update.
 A backup allows you to easily switch back to the previous version.
 If the environment is a virtual machine (VM), you can also make a copy of the VM.

-2. Please check our knowledge base for the version history and release notes before updates, see [Version History] (https://kb.theobald-software.com/version-history).
+2. Please check our knowledge base for the version history and release notes before updates, see [Version History](https://kb.theobald-software.com/version-history).
   1. If necessary, make all necessary preparations and changes, which are described in the Release Note / Version History.
   2. You can also subscribe to our regular newsletter about version history changes and release notes.
 Just send an email to to sales@theobald-software.com.